FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ## ROS integration
 Communication between autonomous system and simulator will take place using ROS topics.
-Sensordata will be published by the [ros bridge](ros-bridge.md) and subscred on by the autonomous system.
+Sensor data will be published by the [ros bridge](ros-bridge.md) and subscred on by the autonomous system.
 The autonomous system will publish vehicle setpoints and the ROS bridge will listen for those messages.
 Transforms between sensors also are being published for usage by the autonomous system.